 This is closer to the words of the Consecration, yet I wonder why they bothered to change it.
 I would think that Catholic Sunday school teachers would have complained one way or the other.

-The following photo shows the Latin dialog responses on page 59 that were removed by the 1970s and 1990s.
+The following photo shows the Latin dialog responses on page 59 that were included in the 1963 version; yet were removed by the 1970s and 1990s.

-There were Dialogue Mass revisions through many years during the mid-1900s and it was rare in the USA through the 1960s.
+There were Dialogue Mass revisions through many years during the mid-1900s, yet it was still rare to see a Dialog Mass in the USA through the 1960s.
 Either way, Latin has been generally suppressed since the 1970s.

 The next photo shows what replaced the Dialogue Mass responses.

 It shows several versions of page 59 in the New Saint Joseph.
 On the left hand page is the Responses For A Dialogue Mass and the other two pages show the new material.